apocalyptech/bl3-cli-saveedit/README.md

 # TODO

-- Don't allow Fabricator to be imported, if the char already has a Fabricator?
-Or maybe just don't allow it to be imported at all, unless an extra flag is specified.
 - Balance-to-english-name mapping.
 Not a lot of use for non-legendaries/uniques, of course, and only semi-useful for legendary artifacts/COMs, but still.